Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Introduction

 Mathematically, an LM is simply a joint distribution $p(x_1, x_2, ..., x_n)$ that factors as a product of conditional distributions $\prod_{i=1}^{n} p(x_i | x_1, ..., x_{i-1})$.
-Existing work leverages the conditional distribution formulation to generate or sample the target plan.
-It thus casts the burden of ensuring grammaticality, faithfulness, and controllability all on the LM itself.
-The main proposal of this paper is to \textit{disentangle LMs from these responsibilities and let LMs be what they are originally defined as---a model that assigns a probability to a sequence of tokens}.
+Existing work leverages the conditional distribution formulation to generate the plan.
+It thereby casts the burden of ensuring grammaticality, faithfulness, and controllability all on the LM.
+The main proposal of this paper is to \textit{disentangle LMs from these responsibilities and let LMs be what they originally are---a model that assigns a probability to a sequence of tokens}.
 In other words, we advocate for using the joint distribution formulation of LMs to evaluate the plausibility of (utterance, candidate plan) pairs instead of directly generating the plan.

-To this end, we propose \OurMethod,\footnote{Pangu is a primordial being in Chinese mythology who separated heaven and earth.
-We name our framework after Pangu for its separating the realm of the neural (\ie, the neural LM) and the symbolic (\ie, the symbolic agent).} a generic framework for grounded language understanding that capitalizes on the discriminative ability of LMs instead of their generative ability (\autoref{fig:overview}). \OurMethod consists of a symbolic agent and a neural LM working in a concerted way.
-The symbolic agent operates in the environment to propose candidate plans, which are guaranteed by design to be both grammatical and faithful.
-If the environment is tiny, it may be possible to enumerate all candidate plans up front and let the LM select the best one.
-For most realistic environments, however, due to the size of the search space or partial observability, it is necessary for the agent to search in the environment and incrementally extend or refine the plans.
-The LM plays a key role in this search process---it evaluates the candidate (partial) plans at each search step and guides the agent towards promising search directions for the next step.
-The LM also determines when the search ends, \ie, when no further extension of the current best plan would score higher.
-Finally, it is much easier to control the search process of a symbolic agent than to control the generation process of a neural LM.
-For example, one can easily define a list of disallowed actions for a certain search state and prevent the agent from proposing such plans.
+To this end, we propose \OurMethod, a generic framework for grounded language understanding that capitalizes on the discriminative ability of LMs instead of their generative ability (\autoref{fig:overview}).\footnote{Pangu is a primordial being in Chinese mythology who separated heaven and earth.
+We name our framework after that for its separating the realm of the neural and the symbolic.} \OurMethod consists of a symbolic agent and a neural LM working in a concerted way.
+The symbolic agent explores the environment to propose candidate plans, which are guaranteed by design to be both grammatical and faithful.
+For most real-world environments, due to the size of the search space or partial observability, it is necessary for the agent to search in the environment and incrementally extend or refine the plans.
+The LM plays a key role in this search process---it evaluates the candidate (partial) plans at each search step and guides the agent towards promising search directions; it also determines when the search ends.
+Finally, it is also easier to control the search process of a symbolic agent than the generation process of a neural LM.